wvteijlingen/conversationalist/README.md

 bot.start()
 ```

-## Sequential dialogues

-TBD: Explain how the `SequentialDialogue` works.

 ## Dialogue state

 Each dialogue contains internal state.
 This state can contain things such as saved user responses (e.g. the user's name), external dependencies, and more.
 What you put into the state is up to you.
 In it's most basic form, it is an empty object.